ersilia-os/gardp-kpneumoniae-enamine-real-screening/README.md

 Code in this repository does the following:

 1. It downloads a chunk of Enamine REAL containing 10M compounds alongside their ECFP6 fingerprints (already pre-calculated).
-These files are stored in Ersilia's Google Drive, so an API key is necessary to download these files.
+These files are stored in Ersilia's Google Drive, so a service file (JSON format) is necessary to download these files (see Important notes).
 In total, there are about 1000 chunks, i.e. ~10B molecules.

 2. A filtering of the chunk is performed using a pre-trained set of decision endpoints (see figure below).